Kubernetes reverse proxy

 The sigsci-agent credentials are configured with two environment variables.
 These variables must be set or the agent will not start.

-• SIGSCI_ACCESSKEYID: The Agent Access Key identifies which site in the Next-Gen WAF console that the agent is configured for.
+• SIGSCI_ACCESSKEYID: The Agent Access Key identifies which site (also known as workspace) in the Next-Gen WAF control panel that the agent is configured for.

 • SIGSCI_SECRETACCESSKEY: The Agent Secret Key is the shared secret key to authenticate and authorize the agent.